ankithmanju/Passive-marker-detection-using-opencv/README.md

     moments_calulator --- used for first order statistic calculation coordinates_marker  --- used to get coordinates of the marker in the image plane SerialDataParse --- parse incoming data from the serial port

+geometry.cpp
+    marker_global_orientation -- get global coordinates of the marker using image coordinates from object detection tool and incming tachymeter data from serial port camera_orientation  --- returns orientation of the camera in the global coordinates